RJEGR/Small-RNASeq-data-analysis/DATABASES_CURATION.md

 Para la preduccion de miRs maduros y precursores se consideró el siguiente criterio:
 1. Predicted mature miRs were allowed to have only 0 - 4 mismatch in sequences with know mature miRNA
 2. The mismatched nucleotides were not permitted in know miRNA seed region (2 - 8 bp)
-3. miRNA precursor can fold into an appropiate hairpin secondary structure that contains mature miRNA sequence whitin one arm of the hairpin and has the smallest possible folding energy.
+3. miRNA precursor can fold into an appropriate hairpin secondary structure that contains mature miRNA sequence within one arm of the hairpin and has the smallest possible folding energy.
-Consultar el script
+Consultar el script [`GENOME_WIDE_MIRS_MOLLUSK.R`](https://github.com/RJEGR/Small-RNASeq-data-analysis/blob/master/GENOME_WIDE_MIRS_MOLLUSK.R) para revisión del procesamiento de dichas lecturas.

+## piwi interacting RNAs (piRNAs)
+The use of this db is motivated by the identification of reads > 26 nt in the library from embrio-larval stages.
+Here, PIRBASE V3 is used as standard gold to detect piRNAs reads.
+Prior to the annotation the use of `shortstacks` allow to  identify piRNA candidates based several sequences features. pirBASE_v3 is downloaded manually from here: http://bigdata.ibp.ac.cn/piRBase/download.php.
+In addition to standard golds We taking into account the presence of two mollusk > gastropods were piRNAs are identified: (Anaspidea -aca- and Biomphalaria glabrata -bgl-)

 ## MIRTRACE DATABASE CREATION
 Revisar pagina 16 del manual